 Don't miss!
 If you miss an appointment, call right away to reschedule.
 The first time you miss an appointment a letter will be sent to you with another appointment date/time.
 If you miss the 2nd appointment a Report of Violations may be filed and a warrant could be issued for your arrest.

 You are required to submit verification to your PO of completion of any court-ordered conditions.
 For example, if you are ordered to obtain a substance abuse evaluation and comply with treatment, you must begin treatment immediately.
 Request from your treatment provider that a discharge summary be sent to your PO when you have completed treatment.
 Be sure to sign a Release of Information with your treatment provider.
-If you are required to do a class, you may request that verification of the class be sent to your PO.
+If you are required to do a class, you may request that verification of the class be sent to your Probation Parole Officer.
 It is, however, your responsibility to make sure that your PO receives verification.

 Travel within the state of Iowa does not require a travel permit.
 Travel outside the state requires a written travel permit.
 Travel outside the United States requires a travel permit signed by a Judge.
 Parolees are not allowed to travel outside the United States.
 Unless travel is employment-related you must have your supervision fee paid in full before you can get a travel permit.
-Contact your PO at least 7 days before you are traveling (email is best).
+Contact your Probation Parole Officer at least 7 days before you are traveling (email is best).
 A travel permit requires the destination name, address, phone number, who you are going with, when you are leaving and returning, the purpose of the travel, vehicle information (year, make, model, color, license plate number) or flight information.

-Probationers: You are eligible for early discharge when at least ½ of your probation period has been completed, all court-ordered requirements are completed, and financial obligations are paid in full.
+Probationers: You are eligible for early discharge when at least 1/2 of your probation period has been completed, all court-ordered requirements are completed, and financial obligations are paid in full.
 Exceptions to this may include assaultive offenses or your court order says differently.
 For example, if you are sentenced to one year probation, you must complete six months.
 If you are sentenced to two years, you must complete one year.
 However, if your court order specifies no early discharge, that will be followed.
 Parolees: You must have completed 2 years of parole.
 Interstate Compact: Early discharge is at the discretion of the sending state.

 Some charges are eligible for an extension of probation.
 Misdemeanors may be extended to a maximum of two years and felonies may be extended to a maximum of five years.
 If not eligible for an extension, a Report of Violations will be filed with the court.